 - A thick maple icing is drizzled over the top.

-- They make for the most satisfying Fall cookie!
+- They make for a perfect fall cookie!

 Ingredients Needed